 DHE-CIO Advisory Board Subcommittees

-Three advisory board subcommittees are co-chaired by representatives from the BOR-CIO Advisory Board, with members representing public and private four-year institutions and public two-year institutions.
+Three advisory board subcommittees are co-chaired by representatives from the DHE-CIO Advisory Board, with members representing public and private four-year institutions and public two-year institutions.
 The subcommittees are:

 - IT Efficiency and Strategic Capacity.
 Creates efficiencies by identifying opportunities for virtualization and consolidation and evaluating outsourcing.